My Main Page with Links to My Other

 benefit or harm those closest to us than those farthest from us, no matter how

 much information flows through the Internet.
-(We have better knowledge
+We have better knowledge

-of what treatment those closest to us deserve also.)
+of what treatment those closest to us deserve also.
 Some humans can function with zero

 Those who understand what

-benefits intimates are, allegedly, better able to understand what benefits strangers.
-In proper doses close relationships may encourage general compassion and
+benefits intimates are sometimes better able to understand what benefits strangers.
+In proper doses, close relationships may encourage general compassion and connectedness--more than permanent disconnection and alienation accomplishes, though some close relationships encourage misplaced hostility toward out-groups.
+Oxytocin, the cuddle chemical, causes both bonding and hostility toward outsiders.

 This is a complex work with dense text, not for the faint of mind.
 The sections on wantonness and the importance of caring are terrific.
 Recommended.
 273p (C) 1991

-—book review article by J.T.
-Fournier, last updated July 26, 2009
+—book review article by JT Fournier, last updated October 17, 2014

 My Main Page with Links to My Other Book Reviews